Scripter17/url-cleaner/site/api.md

 - All result lines will be returned before responding to a close frame.

-    - Consequently, for performance, task messages should each contain multiple task lines.
+    - For annoying performance reasons, this means task messages should each contain multiple task lines.

 - Result messages are text.